+3a.
+Siblings3

-- 3a.
-Siblings - 3b.
+3b.
 Children with exceptional medical or social needs which means the child must, because of those needs, attend the school.
-Appropriate evidence from a doctor, social worker etc. must be provided. - 3c.
-Children living closest (using the Council's definition of straight line distance.)
+Appropriate evidence from a doctor, social worker etc. must be provided.

+3c.
+Children living closest (using the Council's definition of straight line distance4.)